silvacms/documentation/source/silva/buildout.rst

    It's recommended to backup of your data before attempting any upgrade operation.

-When Zope has been restarted, in the ZMI go to each Silva root and navigate to the *service extenstions* (``silvaroot-url/service_extensions/manage_extensions``) page.
+When Zope has been restarted, in the Zope Management Interface (ZMI) go to each Silva root and navigate to the *service extenstions* (``silvaroot-url/service_extensions/manage_extensions``) page.
 Click on upgrade content.
 Not all upgrades require that.